anilmainali/wilsonmar.github.io/_posts/2014-08-08-apple-mac-osx-utilities.md

 ## Cron Launchd Background Jobs

-<ul><p class="Action">
-<a target="_blank" href="https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html">this</a> mentions that Apple has deprecated
+<a target="_blank" href="https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html">This</a> mentions that Apple has deprecated
 cron in favor of launchd (a daemon running under the System context).
-Since it's a background process, it doesnâ€™t present any kind of user interface.
+Since it's a background process, it doesn't present a user interface.

 If the system is turned off or asleep, <strong>cron</strong> jobs do not execute until the next designated time occurs.